robertwidfen/emoji-kbd/README.md

 <img alt="Gui Corne Bone layout" src="res/screenshots/gui-corne-bone.png" width="500" />

-In the terminal - use ghostty or kitty for best results - other terminals do not handle graphemes.
+In the terminal - use kitty for best results - other terminals do not handle all graphemes, e.g ghostty work mostly, alacritty not so well - you will see miss alignment of columns.
 You may also need to play with font config to get Noto Color Emoji available in your terminal.

 <img alt="Terminal DE layout" src="res/screenshots/term-de.png" width="500" />